msjimc/AgileStructure/program/README.md

 # Download
-This folder contains the precompiled program and dll files as a single zip file which you can download, extract and then run.
-However, due to the current security measures in windows, you will have to ignore several warning designed to stop people downloading possibly dangerous programs.
+This folder contains the precompiled program and dll files as both individual files and a zip file.
+Due to heightened security by some organisation's IT departments it may not be possible to run a program extracted from a zip file.
+Consequently, you may have to try downloading the program both ways until one way works.

 <hr />